Frequently Asked Questions

 Q: Where do your dogs come from?

-A: Most of our dogs come from high kill shelters in Northern Mississippi.
+A: Some of our dogs come from high kill shelters in Northern Mississippi.
 Sadly, great dogs of all breeds and ages are euthanized daily due to overpopulation, lack of subsidized spay/neuter clinics, and inadequate funding.
 Many dogs also come from surrounding communities that do not have shelters.
 Without rescue, many of these dogs would end up on the streets.
 With the help of volunteers and fosters, it is our mission to save as many of these dogs as possible.

 Q: Where do your dogs go to?